The apparel and footwear PEFCR in more detail

 > Primary data

-Company-specific data provided directly by companies or indirectly from suppliers (i.e., product-specific and supply chain-specific data)
+Company-specific data provided directly by companies or indirectly by suppliers (i.e., product-specific and supply chain-specific data)

 > Secondary data

-Industry averages such as statistics or other published production data that are not directly collected, measured, or estimated by the company.
-The PEFCR provides default values when required, and generic datasets can be sourced from the European Commission’s Environmental Footprint (EF) 3 database.
+Industry averages, such as statistics or other published production data, that the company does not directly measure or estimate.
+When required, the PEFCR provides default values.
+Generic datasets can be sourced from the European Commission’s Environmental Footprint (EF) 3.1 database.

 Data requirements